Client: get a value

 crazy = mktl.get('PoPuLaTiOn', 'crazy')

 The crazy reference here will be identical for each different invocation shown.
 The important part is that we now have a Item that can be used for subsequent calls.
-A ValueError exception will be raised if no configuration is available for that store; a KeyError exception will be raised if the key does not exist.
+A ValueError exception will be raised if no configuration is available for that store (i.e., the store does not exist); a KeyError exception will be raised if the key does not exist.

 Calling Item.get()